pubnub/eon-workshop/lesson2/notes.md

 Now, you can try using real data by switching to the PubNub stream `real_device`.
 Then come up to the front of the class and try moving the real sensors to see the values change on your computer.

 [screenshot of sensor board]

 That's the end of lesson 2.

-* build the light sensor
-* position on the left
-* build the temp sensor
-* position in the middle
-* it's in farenheit but we want this in celsius, so let's implement a transform function
-* build the gague
-* we don't care about the history, just the current value. let's use a gauge.
-* set gague colors